davidelbe/david.elbe.me/_posts/2015-01-03-bitbucket-vs-github.md

  * It is generally easier to find integrations if you use Github.
 For example, Travis CI is Bitbucket only right now.
  * It gets expensive fast if you maintain many private repos.
 For a team with a few repos or mostly open source pricing won't be an issue though.
  * I like the UI of Github better, most of the time.
+ * Deploy keys can not be reused on multiple repos, which is irritating.

 # Bitbucket